-- Saturate a clean lint-free colorfast cloth with water or club soda.
-Microfiber cloth is recommended to prevent lint transfer to the fabric or carpet. - Remove excess moisture by gently wringing until water does not drip from the cleaning cloth.
+- Saturate a clean lint-free colorfast cloth with water.
+Microfiber cloth is recommended to prevent lint transfer to the fabric or carpet. - 2.
+Remove excess moisture by gently wringing until water does not drip from the cleaning cloth.

-- Start on the outside edge of the soil and gently rub toward the center.
-Fold the cleaning cloth to a clean area frequently to prevent forcing the soil in to the fabric. - Continue gently rubbing the soiled area until there is no longer any color transfer from the soil to the cleaning cloth. - If the soil is not completely removed, use a mild soap solution followed only by club soda or plain water.
+- 3. Start on the outside edge of the soil and gently rub toward the center.
+Fold the cleaning cloth to a clean area frequently to prevent forcing the soil in to the fabric. - 4.
+Continue gently rubbing the soiled area until there is no longer any color transfer from the soil to the cleaning cloth. - 5.
+If the soil is not completely removed, use a mild soap solution followed only by plain water.